Japan’s famous Shinkansen rail network got its biggest exposure yet following the release of the Hollywood blockbuster, Bullet Train.

 The interiors for the train are completely artificial and were constructed in the Sony Pictures Studios in the USA, with large LED screens outside the windows projecting the countryside of Japan.

 There are also some small tell-tale details in Bullet Train that differ from real life:

 - Shinkansen don’t tend to have “Quiet Cars” but most carriages are usually quiet anyways

 - The stewardess outfits worn by Fukuhara and Beetz share some similarities with the real thing but are stylized

 - While Japanese train stations do tend to have lockers available, they are not directly on the platform as depicted

-Despite these differences, though, audiences are still excited to see this “wild, non-stop thrill ride through modern-day Japan”.
-With a budget of over $80 million, Bullet Train is sure to become one of the biggest hits of the year and inspire fans to travel around Japan on the real Shinkansen for years to come.
+Despite these differences, audiences still turned out in droves to see this “wild, non-stop thrill ride through modern-day Japan”.
+So far, Bullet Train has grossed over $230 million worldwide, making it a crowd-pleasing hit that is sure to inspire fans to travel around Japan on the real Shinkansen for years to come.